Woman arrested in Bareilly for inciteful social media post

 Exchange of communal posts on social media between two minors led to brawls in Bareilly; police acted against 33 people including five minors; seven FIRs lodged in past one week

-A woman medical practitioner, who runs a private hospital and maternity centre, was arrested in Bareilly on Friday and sent to jail for creating a post inciting an attack on a Hindu minor boy.
+A woman medical practitioner, who runs a private hospital and maternity center, was arrested and sent to jail for creating an inciteful post to attack a Hindu minor boy, in Bareilly, on Friday.
 The boy had exchanged communal remarks with a Muslim boy on social media in Bareilly, senior police officials said on Saturday.

-Sharing further details, additional superintendent of police (ASP), rural, Raj Kumar Agarwal, the accused doctor, Nargis Siddiqui, was arrested from her house in Narsua Bhairpura locality of Bareilly.
+Additional superintendent of police (ASP), rural, Raj Kumar Agarwal, said that the accused doctor, Nargis Siddiqui, was arrested from her house in Narsua Bhairpura locality of Bareilly.
 He said the woman runs a private medical and maternity home and claimed to be a gynaecologist, but failed to present proper documents to certify her being a medical practitioner.

-He said the police had written to the medical and district administration authorities to enquire about the woman’s claims and legality of the maternity centre.
+He said the police have written to the medical and district administration authorities to verify the woman’s credentials and the legality of the maternity centre.
 He said further action will be decided according to the findings.
-He said the woman has been so far booked for inciting communal violence and misuse of social media platforms.
+He said that for now, the woman has been booked for inciting communal violence and the misuse of social media platforms.

 He said several other similar inciteful posts surfaced on different social platforms after which a Muslim group surrounded the boy’s house in Sheeshgarh police station limits and pelted it with stones.
 He said as many as seven different cases have been registered against the minor boys and other people at Sheeshgarh and Shahi police station since August 19.